RasaHQ/rasa/docs/docs/reference/rasa/utils/tensorflow/model_data.md

  | add_lengths(key: Text, sub_key: Text, from_key: Text, from_sub_key: Text) -> None
 ```

-Adds np.array of lengths of sequences to data under given key.
+Adds a feature array of lengths of sequences to data under given key.

 **Arguments**: